Further Particulars – About Imperial College London

 With a mission to achieve enduring excellence in research and education in science, engineering, medicine and business for the benefit of society, the College was founded in 1907 in South Kensington, bringing together nineteenth century institutions including the Royal College of Science, Royal School of Mines and City and Guilds College.
 Today Imperial collaborates extensively with neighbouring institutions, including the Royal College of Art and the Royal College of Music.

-From its location in this great cultural quarter, Imperial provides one of the world’s best educations in STEM subjects for more than 19,000 students, over half of whom come from overseas, reflecting its status as the UK’s most international university.
+From its location in this great cultural quarter, Imperial provides one of the world’s best educations in STEMMB subjects for more than 20,000 students, over half of whom come from overseas, reflecting its status as the UK’s most international university.

 Throughout its history, the College has been involved in many major breakthroughs, including the discovery of penicillin and the creation of the hologram.
 This tradition has continued with recent innovations such as wirelessly transferring power to drones in flight, the discovery of a new form of light and major new research in climate change, amongst much else.

-The College’s mission is supported by over 8,500 diverse staff, who collaborate in the UK and internationally, often across disciplines.
-In 2019-2020 the College had a total turnover of £1.026 billion, of which £452 million directly supported research through grants and contracts.
+The College’s mission is supported by 9,000 highly diverse staff, who collaborate widely in the UK and internationally, often across disciplines.
+In 2021-2022 the College had a total turnover of £1,163 million, of which £368 million directly supported research through grants and contracts.

 We want to create a world in which society is healthy, sustainable, smart and resilient.
 Our Academic Strategy provides us with that focus and will help us realise that ambition.
 It draws on our ground-breaking fundamental research, our creativity, imagination and ability to develop new insights and knowledge to help make sustainable change and improve our world.
 It sets out our vision for an improved student experience that will prepare our students to lead, innovate and drive change.
 It reflects how we want to be as a community.